AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Signature Format (_signatureFormat_)

-Specifies a supported digital signature format used to apply electronic seal:
+Specifies a supported digital signature format:

+* PADES : This is the latest and improved signature format which is more strict, concrete, and secure.
+This is the default signature format.
+For details, see [ISO 32000-2](./PDF_ISO_32000-2.pdf) and [ETSI EN 319 142-1](./ETSI_EN_319_142-1.pdf)
 * PKCS7 : This signature format is less stringent than PADES since it permits more PDF changes without invalidating the digital signature.
-This is the default signature format.For details, see [ISO 32000-1](https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf).
+For details, see [ISO 32000-1](./PDF_ISO_32000-1.pdf).
-* PADES : This is the latest and improved signature format which is more strict, concrete, and secure.
-For details, see [ETSI TS 102 778-3](https://www.etsi.org/deliver/etsi_ts/102700_102799/10277803/01.02.01_60/ts_10277803v010201p.pdf)

 ### TSP Credential Information (_cscCredentialOptions_) : **Required**